LumoSQL/not-forking/README.md

 Not-forking **avoids project-level forking** by largely automating change management in ways that [version control systems](https://en.wikipedia.org/wiki/Distributed_version_control) such as [Fossil](https://fossil-scm.org), [Git](https://git-scm.org), or [GitHub](https://github.com) cannot.
+The [full documentation](doc/not-forking.md) goes into much more detail than this overview.

 This following diagram shows the simplest case of the problem Not-Forking solves.
 An external piece of software, here called